equadratures/EQ-live/README.md

 # EQ-live
 Jupyter notebooks for demonstration, exploration and prototyping of Effective Quadratures.
 These can be run on the cloud with [Google Colaboratory](https://colab.research.google.com/) or [Azure Notebooks](http://notebooks.azure.com).

-The choice of Google Colab or Azure notebooks us yours.
-Previewing and sharing notebooks is arguably easier with Colab, but reading/writing persistant data files is arguably easier with Azure.
+The choice of Google Colab or Azure notebooks is yours.
+Arguably, previewing and sharing notebooks is easier with Colab, but reading/writing persistant data files is easier with Azure.
 It may come down to whether you have a Microsoft or Google account!

 # Google Colaboratory
 ## Opening notebooks